About Midwest Permaculture

 What gets us out of bed in the morning is the desire to do our part to create a world, or a culture, that we know is possible.
 A culture that cares for people and the planet as one in the same.

 In our small town, the two of us have started or been involved in numerous cooperatives and have served in just about every capacity possible – school committees, community government, event coordinators, community planners, not-for-profit board members, gardeners, teachers, and more.

 The experience and insights about life, people and community that we have gained from this volunteer service has far outweighed our time and energy invested.

 For us, the fundamental questions have always been,,,

 Is there not a way that we as humans, all humans, can live abundantly well on this planet without polluting, consuming or degrading it?

 Through our life work, and as importantly, through our study of permaculture, we have answered these questions for ourselves with a resounding YES…!!!

 It is this clarity that motivated us to start Midwest Permaculture in Jan.
 2007.

-Over the last 7 years we have begun to transform our lot into a permaculture home.
+Over the last 8 years we have been transforming our lot into a permaculture home.
 We feel that we still have a good distance to go before we arrive at a reasonable level of sustainability, but many are learning from our own experience and touring our yard is a key event during out trainings.